*This article was originally published on myeducatedstyle.com in 2019.

 Kids are resilient.

 If there’s one thing I know about kids is that they’re way smarter than we give them credit for.
-While there’s definitely topics that are not age-appropriate for elementary schoolchildren, they are observant, curious, and compassionate.
+While there are definitely topics that are not age-appropriate for elementary schoolchildren, they are observant, curious, and compassionate.
 They can understand things and can accept new information far better than adults.
 Maybe it’s because they’re much less set in their ways?
 I’m not sure, but anytime I have brought up a sensitive subject, they’ve been very receptive.

 For example, we recently discussed how Eenie Meenie Miney Moe is a song used to make fun of slaves.
 They were shocked, and immediately wanted to make up a new song to use instead.
 Tell that to an adult and see how long it takes them to come around.
 They’ve asked smart, clarifying questions about it a few times since then.
 And also asked if there were other songs that made fun of people who were different.
 Moreover, I haven’t heard the song since.